prominenceai/deepstream-services-library/docs/api-ode-action.md

 ```C++
 DslReturnType dsl_ode_action_message_meta_add_new(const wchar_t* name);
 ```
 The constructor creates a uniquely named **Add Message Meta** ODE Action.
-When invoked, this Action will allocate a [`NvDsEventMsgMeta`](https://docs.nvidia.com/metropolis/deepstream/4.0/dev-guide/DeepStream_Development_Guide/baggage/structNvDsEventMsgMeta.html) structure, populate it with the ODE data, and add it as `user_meta_data` to the the `frame_meta`.
+When invoked, this Action will allocate a [`NvDsEventMsgMeta`](https://docs.nvidia.com/metropolis/deepstream/4.0/dev-guide/DeepStream_Development_Guide/baggage/structNvDsEventMsgMeta.html) structure, populate it with the ODE data, and add it as `user_meta_data` to the `frame_meta`.

 **Note:** a [Message-Sink](/docs/api-sink.md#dsl_sink_message_new) is required to convert and broker the message downstream.